The U.S. Airstrikes on Syria Turned Out to Be Very Conventional

 “They lost a lot of equipment.
 They lost a lot of material, and that’s going to have a significant effect,” he said.

-The strikes were surely more effective than last year’s almost perfunctory “pinprick” attack on a Syrian airfield, which had no perceptible impact on Assad’s operational capabilities.
-But while more targets were hit and more missiles fired this time around, it won’t alter the fundamental dynamics of the grinding, seven-year-long conflict, which has left hundreds of thousands dead, almost all as a result of non-chemical weapons of war.
+The strike was surely more effective than last year’s almost perfunctory “pinprick” attack on a Syrian airfield, which had no perceptible impact on Assad’s operational capabilities.
+But while more targets were hit and more missiles fired this time around, it won’t alter the fundamental dynamics of the grinding, seven-year-long conflict, which has left hundreds of thousands dead, almost all as a result of nonchemical weapons of war.

 The Assad regime is projecting an image of defiance.
 The Syrian army claimed that “Syrian Air Defense systems confronted, with high competence, the missiles of the aggression and shot down most of them,” a claim the U.S. rejected.
 The overall mood in Damascus was relief that the strikes weren’t larger in scope.